omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

+# spelling mistake on remove_coach_or_athlete
+- for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

-## 7/10/19
+## 7/11/19
 (uploaded at work)
+- urls.py
 - views.py
+- base_generic.html
-- urls.py
+- base_generic.css
 - user_page.html
 - user_page.css
-- base_generic.js
-- base_generic.html
-- base_generic.css
-- request_detail.html
-- created remove_coach_or_athlete.html
-- obsoleted remove_athletes_from_coach.html and remove_coaches_from_athlete.html
-- obsoleted request_list.html

-## functionality completed on 7/9/19
+## functionality completed on 7/11/19
+- simplified right-sidenav code
+- added 3 main buttons at top left of page
-- removed coaches and groups from user page
+- centered page title
-- add onmouseover and onmouseleave effects to sidebar nav so you don't have to click to open/close
-- + and - symbols in dropdowns of sidebar now work properly and are positioned properly
-- are you sure you want to delete xxx page created
-  - remove_coach_or_athlete.html
-- removed add athlete/coach buttons from user page as they are now in sidebar as +/- buttons
-- added right side nav with requests
+- moved if no athetes to where athletesnames are
+- moved if user has no workouts to each individual tabcontent

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.